yzjedu/lab-11-hazel_theresa_oreoluwa/algorithm.md

 return:list
 Algorithm:
 1. create an empty list, and store as list
-2. open filename and store as input file
+2. open filename and store as input_file
+3. for each line in input_file:
+   4. strip line of white space
-3. read lines from input file to list
+   5. append line to list
 4. return list

 Function 3